GaloisInc/saw-script/doc/manual/manual.md

 A SAWScript program consists, at the top level, of a sequence of commands to be executed in order.
 Each command is terminated with a semicolon.
 For example, the `print` command displays a textual representation of its argument.
-For example, suppose the following text is stored in the file `print.saw`:
+Suppose the following text is stored in the file `print.saw`:

 ~~~~
 print 3;